mamokarz/sample-multi-platform/README.md

 )
 ```

-To define each configurations are valid for each OS, we created a list called `pal_libraries` that contains all libraries that the cmake shall create and test.
+To define which configurations are valid for each OS, we created a list called `pal_libraries` that contains all libraries that the cmake shall create and test.

-Cmake has a few build variables, a full documentation can be find at https://cmake.org/documentation/.
-For the propose of this sample, we will test if the build variable `WIN32` was defined or not (as you can presume, this variable only exist if you are running the cmake in a Windows machine).
+CMake has a few build variables (a full documentation can be find at [https://cmake.org/documentation/](https://cmake.org/documentation/)).
+For the purpose of this sample, we will test if the build variable `WIN32` was defined or not (as you can presume, this variable only exists if you are running the cmake on a Windows machine).

 ```cmake
 if(WIN32)